 - Keep a flexible mindset

-It’s also a great opportunity to see how willing venues are to customize to meet your needs.
-74% of venue professionals said that they work with the event planner before a site visit to offer some level of customization in the walkthrough.
+It’s also a great opportunity to see if venues are willing to meet your needs.
+In fact, 74% of venue professionals said that they work with the event planner before a site visit to offer some level of customization in the walkthrough.

 8. Give feedback early and often.

 Often, planners are extremely vocal through contract negotiation and event setup — then it’s crickets after the bill’s been paid.

 Venues want your feedback and want to know where they can improve.
 Share the feedback from your surveys, and comments from your attendees and VIPs, as well.

 If you had a great experience, give the venue a great rating online, and suggest the venue to other planners.
 Plus, keeping the relationship open will make the next event run smoother.